-The City has entered into agreements to lease certain equipment.
+The City has entered into agreements to lease storage space and certain equipment.
 The lease agreements qualify as other than short-term leases under GASB 87 and, therefore, have been recorded at the present value of the future minimum lease payments as of the date of their inception.